WICSMentorship2020-21/alice-in-wonderland/README.md

-# Starter Website
+# Alice in Wonderland
-Starter website for each mentorship family to initially clone.
-You can find the walkthroughs in the walkthroughs folder :)
+Welcome to our mentorship family's wonderland.
+Join us as we fall down the rabbit hole of trying to make this website the best one out there :)